nietras/nietras.github.io/_posts/2026-06-28-steam-machine-vs-plasma-pc.md

 | Steam Machine 2 TB | 1359 | ~10140 |
 | Steam Machine 2 TB + Steam Controller | 1428 | ~10650 |

-Those prices immediately place the Steam Machine in an awkward but fascinating
+Those prices immediately place the Steam Machine in an awkward spot, by being materially more expensive than a mass-market console, and as many others have demonstrated building a DIY PC to match within same budget is entirely feasible.

-spot: materially more expensive than a mass-market console, and as many others have demonstrated building a DIY PC to match within same budget entirely feasible.
-Which is what I will do here too, but for European/Denmark prices, and based on the 2 TB model, since no one should be buying a gaming console/PC with just 512 GB given just a single game can take up to 435 GB of space (cough, ARK, cough).
-This means the budged is around ~10000 DKK with no controller.
+Which is what I will do here too, but for European/Denmark prices, and based on the 2 TB model, since no one should be buying a gaming console/PC with just 512 GB SSD given just a single game can take up to 435 GB of space (cough, ARK, cough).
+This means the budget is 10140 DKK with no controller.

 ## **Plasma PC™** Components

-As shown below you can hit the same price point with current generation components (Zen 5, RX 9000 series) compared to last gen components in Valve Steam Machine.
+As shown below you can hit the (exact) same price point with current generation components (Zen 5, RX 9000 series) compared to last gen components in Valve Steam Machine.